lmdbjava/benchmarks/results/20160710/README.md

 Those implementations that rely upon native code used the shared libraries bundled inside their JAR files.

-The test server had 512 GB RAM and 2 x Intel Xeon E5-2667 v 3 CPUs.
+The test server had 512 GB RAM and dual Intel Xeon E5-2667 v 3 CPUs.
 The `/tmp` directory (on a 256 GB `tmpfs` file system) was used as the work directory during each benchmark.
 The server was running Linux 4.6.3 (x86_64) with Java 1.8.0_92, and had its `/etc/security/limits.conf` configured with soft and hard `nofile` limits of 1,000,000.

+All benchmarks were executed by the standard [JMH](http://openjdk.java.net/projects/code-tools/jmh/) creation of JVM forks with default JVM arguments.
+No custom garbage collection parameters were used.

 The tests and graphs can be reproduced by checking out the previously-specified LmdbJava Benchmarks version on a Linux server with the required `nofile`